llvm/torch-mlir/docs/shape_lib.md

   written, which are still a fairly large and non-trivial set.

 - To make it as mechanical as possible to add a new shape function.

-## TODO

-We should develop a workflow with upstream to push our manually-authored shape functions to live and be tested there.
-We should also find a way to share with upstream the mapping between operators and their shape functions.
-We will be able to simplify this infrastructure quite a bit once that happens.